uofr/yu_video_package/README.md

 * local_kaltura: This plugin provides various setting menu for administrators, and provides Kaltura APIs.
 * local_mymedia: This plugin provides media gallery (called "My Media")for users.
 Users can upload, preview, delete theirs media through this.
 Also, users can edit a metadata, and can set access range for their own media.
 * mod_kalmediaassign: This is an activity module.
 Each student can submit a media from their "My Media", and teachers can grade students' medias.
 * mod_kalmediares: This is a resource module.
-Teachers can create media view page in theis courses, and can view students' access logs.
+Teachers can create media view page in theis courses, and can view students' play/view status.

 Requirements
 ------